Skip to main content

 Arizonans should understand three key points.

 One.
-The Arizona Constitution now protects a fundamental right to an abortion.
+The Arizona Constitution now protects a fundamental right to an abortion through Proposition 139, which was approved by Arizona voters and took effect on November 25, 2024.
 Abortion—including medication abortion—is legal in Arizona prior to fetal viability.
 And abortion is legal after fetal viability when necessary to preserve the life or physical or mental health of the mother based on the good-faith judgment of a treating health care professional.

 Understand the abortion rights in the Arizona Constitution.